Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Internet of Things and online platforms

-This improves the monitoring and automation of industrial, agricultural, and urban processes, generating greater efficiency and sustainability.
+This improves the monitoring and automation of industrial, agricultural and urban processes, generating greater efficiency and sustainability.

 E-commerce and social networks

-The social networks They act as direct marketing channels, allowing companies to connect with customers and build communities.
+The social networks they act as direct marketing channels, allowing companies to connect with customers and build communities.

 Economic and social impact